ADENIRAN0001/GROUP-4-PROJECT-SkilHarvest-Data-Class-3.0/README.md

 ### METHODOLOGY

-1. The Dataset were through a thorough cleaning ang wrangling process using the appropriate data cleaning functions.
+1. The Dataset went through a thorough cleaning and wrangling process using the appropriate data cleaning functions.
 This was done on Microsoft Excel.
 2. Calculations such as percentage, interest rate etc was carried out.
 3. New columns were created to give a better understanding of the Dataset.
 4. Some queries were carried out to find out some important trends and patterns in the Dataset.